-Global gender policy; son preference; social dimensions of disaster prevention and response; South Asia
+Culture and globalization; anthropology and policy; global gender policy; food and culture, social dimensions of disaster prevention and response; and South Asia and the Caribbean

 Professor Miller received her B.A., M.A., and Ph.D. in anthropology from Syracuse University.
 She joined the Elliott School in 1993 as a specialist in the anthropology of international development.
 Before that, she taught at the University of Rochester, SUNY Cortland, Ithaca College, Cornell University, and the University of Pittsburgh.

 Dr. Miller has done most of her research on gender and health issues in India, but she has also studied rural development in Bangladesh, low-income household budgeting in Jamaica, and Hindu adolescents in Pittsburgh.
-Her current research takes three directions: what works in global gender policy; child survival and gender inequality in India; and the role of culture/society in international policy and programs.
+Her current research takes three directions: the role of culture/society in international policy and programs, what works in global gender policy, and child survival and gender inequality in India.